gin66/FastAccelStepper/README.md

 The timer 1 is used with prescaler 1.
 With the arduino nano running at 16 MHz, timer overflow interrupts are generated every ~4 ms. This interrupt is used for adjusting the acceleration.

-The timer compare unit toggles the step pin from Low to High very precisely.
+The timer compare unit toggles the step pin from Low to High precisely.
 The transition High to Low is done in the interrupt routine, thus the High state is only few us.

 After stepper movement is completed, the timer compare unit is disconnected from the step pin.
 Thus the application could change the state freely, while the stepper is not controlled by this library.